 - SEG must be handled and placed in accordance with the manufacturer's recommendations and pulled taut to form a wrinkle-free mat on the prepared surface.

 - Borders of rolled out geogrid or geotextile must be overlapped a minimum of 2 feet in the direction as ordered by the resident engineer.
 All roll ends must be overlapped a minimum of 2 feet in the direction of the spreading of the aggregate subbase material.
-As determined by the resident engineer, an overlap larger than 2 feet may be required for lower-strength subgrade (R-value < 5).
+As determined by the resident engineer, an overlap larger than 2 feet may be required for subgrade with an R-value that is less than 5.

 - Construction equipment must not operate directly on the geogrid or geotextile.
-A minimum of 6 inches of fill cover is required prior to operation of construction vehicles atop the geotextile or geogrid.
+A minimum of 6 inches of fill cover is required before operation of construction vehicles atop the geotextile or geogrid.